microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 ### Task 1: Configure your devices

-1. Inside the **oilwells-server-INIT** RDP session, open the Hyper-V console
+1. Inside the **oilwells-server-INIT** RDP session, open the Hyper-V console.

 2. Select the **oilwells-edge-001** guest virtual machine.

     > **Note** It can take some time to download, unzip and mount the pre-created images so you may not see them show up immediately.

-3. In the Hyper-V console, login to the vm using `wsuser` and password `S2@dmins2@dmin`
+3. In the Hyper-V console, login to the VM using `wsuser` and password `S2@dmins2@dmin`

 4. If prompted, select **Remind me Later** for upgrading the image.

-5. Open a terminal window and run the following:
+5. Open a terminal window and run the following command:

     ```bash
     ifconfig